bluesadi/Pluto/README.md

 - CMake 3.16.3
 - Ninja 1.10.0

-You can also build this project on Windows and MacOS, or even embed it in Android NDK toolchain (need some adjustment, tested on Android NDK r23).
+You can also build this project on Windows and MacOS, or even merge it into Android NDK toolchain (tested on Android NDK r23).

 ## Features
 - Control Flow Flattening